Professional Development (PDPs)

 Approved Pilates programs and Workshops

 Approved Pilates programs are those which have been submitted to the PAA for assessment by the organiser and registered for points.
-They must include Pilates specific content, skills and competencies that directly enhance a certified Pilates instructor’s professional development.
-Programs must reflect learning that is beyond industry entry-level certification.
+These programs are listed on the PAA Approved Workshop page.

 • Must be a Pilates-based program presenting repertoire, skills and information beyond industry entry-level certification.